From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Experiments

-We evaluate the effectiveness of CoSur on three different mainstream LLMs.
-As shown in Table \ref{main}, all three LLMs perform below 50\% in the base setting (base) without CoSur on the IPP scenario.
-After applying CoSur, each LLM demonstrates a significant improvement.
-Specifically, across four tasks, the three LLMs achieve average accuracies of 83.25\%, 66.19\%, and 88.01\%, with corresponding improvements of 43.85\%, 17.51\%, and 39.22\%.
-These results suggest that CoSur is effective in mitigating the implicit territorial awareness exhibited by LLMs.
-However, its improvements are less pronounced on Llama compared to Qwen and DeepSeek.
-As shown in Appendices A and C, the feature space of LLaMA exhibits inherently lower inter-class separability, indicating a limited capacity for native self-recognition.
-This constraint reduces the effectiveness of subsequent editing operations.
-We present a case study comparing the top-10 tokens and their logit changes before and after editing, with detailed results provided in the Appendix E.
+\textbf{Self-recognition performance.} We evaluate the effectiveness of CoSur on three different mainstream LLMs.
+As shown in Table \ref{main}, CoSur improves performance in most settings, achieving the highest average results in the IPP scenarios.
+Specifically, it outperforms the Base by 82.41\%.
+These results suggest that CoSur effectively mitigates the ISR exhibited by LLMs.
+Although LoRA-FT achieves an average performance of 77.90\%, its results are inconsistent across different sources.
+This instability is due to semantic distribution shifts: even within a single source, the diversity of content makes it difficult for LoRA-FT to learn a reliable mapping to fixed labels.
+CoSur\textsubscript{LR} consistently achieves higher performance across all other-text sources, reflecting that linear separability of self-recognition features in hidden representations is sufficient for robust classification.
+To further investigate the causes of self-recognition failures in LLMs, we also evaluate the False Negative Rate (FNR).
+A detailed analysis is provided in the Appendix \ref{app: additional_exp}.
+Additionally, we present a case study comparing the top-10 tokens and their logit changes before and after editing, with detailed results provided in Appendix \ref{app:case}.